adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 The Server Response Must Look like this, Which should include the following headers:

 ```
-💡 Access-Control-Allow-Arigin
+💡 Access-Control-Allow-Origin
 💡 Access-control-allow-credentials
 ```

 __💡 Access-Control-Allow-Origin__

- Access-Control-Allow-Arigin header in the response indicates whether the response can be shared with requested origin or not, The value of Access-Control-Allow-Origin header is basically a criteria whethere the origin domin who originate the request is allowed to access the response or not.
+ Access-Control-Allow-Origin header in the response indicates whether the response can be shared with requested origin or not, The value of Access-Control-Allow-Origin header is basically a criteria whethere the origin domin who originate the request is allowed to access the response or not.

 __💡 Access-control-allow-credentials__: